ritish26/Data-Structures/README.md

-# Amazon_Question
-This repository contains all the important coding questions.
+This repository contains all the important DSA concepts.